Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Performance Analysis of C-PASS

 To derive the DoF, we first analyze the fundamental capacity limit of the proposed C-PASS architecture.
 Specifically, here, the system capacity is defined as the maximum mutual information under equal power allocation, expressed as

 Based on this, the achievable DoF is expressed as

 We consider a symmetric configuration where $\beta_m^{\text{F}} = \beta_m^{\text{B}}=1/2$ and $\delta_m=1/2$ for $\forall m$.
-Based on this configuration, the following theorem formally establishes the DoF achievable by the proposed C-PASS architecture. \begin{theorem} For the considered symmetric configuration, the achievable DoF of the proposed C-PASS is $\text{DoF}=\min\{M,K\}$. \begin{proof} Please refer to Appendix~\ref{proof_theorem1}. \end{proof} \end{theorem}
+Based on this configuration, the following theorem formally establishes the DoF achievable by the proposed C-PASS architecture. \begin{theorem} For the considered symmetric configuration, the achievable DoF of the proposed C-PASS is $\text{DoF}=\min\{M,K\}$. \begin{proof} Please refer to Appendix~\ref{proof_theorem1}. \end{proof} \end{theorem} \begin{proposition} Consider the generalized C-PASS with arbitrary power-splitting ratios and radiation coefficients.
+If $\beta_m^{\mathrm{B}}>0$ and $\delta_m>0$, $\forall m$, and $1-\sqrt{\beta_m^{\mathrm{F}}/\beta_m^{\mathrm{B}}}\sqrt{1-\delta_{m+1}}\rho\neq 0$, $\forall m<M$, where $\rho=\exp\!\left(-(\alpha_g+jk_g)L/(M+1)\right)$, then $\mathbf{Q}$ is full row rank, or equivalently $\mathbf{Q}^T$ is full column rank, and the achievable DoF is $\min\{M,K\}$. \begin{proof} Please refer to Appendix~\ref{proof_prop_general_rank}. \end{proof} \end{proposition} Proposition~\ref{prop:general_rank} indicates that non-uniform power-splitting ratios, non-uniform radiation coefficients, and constrained PA micro-adjustment may perturb finite-SNR performance, but do not degrade the DoF as long as the effective in-waveguide channel remains non-degenerate.
+Furthermore, practical mismatch, coupling, and residual reflections mainly perturb the effective in-waveguide channel and may reduce the finite-SNR rate, but they do not remove the rank-based DoF gain unless they make $\mathbf{Q}$ rank deficient.
 Eq.~\eqref{eq:DoF} explicitly indicates that the DoF determines the asymptotic slope of the channel capacity curve versus $P_T$ in the high power regime.
 Specifically, in a user-dense scenario where $K > M$, the capacity is fundamentally limited by the number of input ports.
 Hence, increasing $M$ provides a linear scaling of the sum rate by introducing additional DoF.
 On the other hand, when $M \ge K$, the C-PASS is capable of the simultaneous service of all $K$ users while effectively utilizing the spatial multiplexing to suppress inter-user interference.